jpr5/packer-ubuntu-zfs/README.md

 ## Differences between versions

 As well as installing different versions of the Ubuntu distribution, the templates in this repository have evolved at different rates.
-The `focal` template is the most complete, and includes the following changes compared to other versions:
+The `noble` template is the most complete.

-- Support for AWS NVME device rules
+## Running a build (Noble)

-- Support for expanding the ZFS root filesystem via Cloud-Init
+Use the `noble` target of the Makefile in the root of the repository to build an AMI in `us-west-2`.
+If you wish to copy the AMI to other regions, edit the template to specify `aws_regions` in the `amazon-ebssurrogate.source` source.

-- Clearing of the apt-cache as part of the build
+AWS credentials are sourced from the environment using the standard AWS chain exposed by Packer.
+SSH auth sock is also passed through, to enable accessing otherwise private GIT repos if you so wish.

-These changes could likely be backported to other distributions, but they are mostly there for information only since I personally only use (and test) the latest LTS distribution for new images.
+The template has been tested using v1.9.4 of Packer.

 ## Running a build (Focal)